France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Introduction

-We see this as an opportunity to make good on the promise that, when a semantic analysis can be given using the toolkit of formal semantics, we should also be able to do it using the toolkit of neural network interpretability \citep{futrell2025linguistics}.
-To be clear, our goal is not to show how a neural account validates or invalidates Mandelkern's analysis (or any other), but to give an alternative representation in the language of neural interpretability, as opposed to in the language of formal semantics.
+To be clear, our goal is not to claim that such a neural account validates or invalidates any particular formal semantic analysis, but to give an alternative representation in the language of neural interpretability, as opposed to in the language of formal semantics.

-Non-redundant disjunctions are a particularly promising test case for this program for two reasons.
-First, the task requires either copying or suppressing a noun from earlier in the sentence, making it ideal for mechanistic analysis via ``induction heads''---one of the best understood mechanisms in LM interpretability \citep{elhage2021mathematical,wang2023interpretability,mcdougall-etal-2024-copy,merullo2024circuit,feucht2025dualroute}.
-Second, interpreting these sentences requires integrating context: to get \ref{ex:critical} right, a model needs to know that ``France or Spain'' has come to be a kind of stand-in for the ``philosophy program'' (while retaining aspects of its literal meaning), whereas ``Germany or France'' represents the ``mathematics program''.
-This is elegantly handled by the context-based nature of LMs, where the representation of a token at a given layer is a product of both the token's identity and the entire preceding context.

-We do not claim that disjunction is the only construction that can support this kind of binding.
-Disjunction is a particularly neat case where contextual partitioning interacts with copying and suppression, but we hypothesize that the underlying neural mechanism is more general: repeated lexical items become contextually bound, and induction heads can exploit surface pattern match to copy when that repetition is licensed by the context.
-Disjunction provides a clean testbed because it creates structured contrasts that either strongly license or strongly penalize repetition.
+The neural account of the phenomena that we hypothesize is as follows: First, in an example like \ref{ex:critical}, the first sentence causes the nouns ``Spain'' and the first ``France'' to become contextually bound to the ``philosophy program'' and ``Germany'' and the second ``France'' to the ``mathematics program''.
+Thus, there are now two polysemous ``Frances'': both of which retain some of their original meaning in neural space but which are now also imbued with the contextually relevant information.
+In LM terms, we can think of this as a kind of in-context learning, consistent with a large literature showing that context can significantly shift the representation of particular tokens \citep{brown2020language,olsson2022incontextlearninginductionheads}.

+Second, drawing on work in mechanistic interpretability, we hypothesize that the correct completion of sentences like \ref{ex:critical} will involve sensitively deploying induction heads to copy the relevant tokens from the first sentence \citep{elhage2021mathematical, olsson2022incontextlearninginductionheads, hendel2023context, todd2024function,feucht2025dualroute}.
+Induction heads, which allow the copying of information in neural models, are perhaps the best understood aspect of neural network interpretability.
+Thus, taken together, these two factors (the desired behavior's sensitivity to preceding context in the prompt, and the fact that the phenomenon involves either the activation or suppression of repetition via induction heads) make the phenomenon a particularly promising test case for these methods.

+We offer this account as its own linguistic analysis, one that is non-traditional but that serves many of the goals of traditional linguistic analysis insofar as it gives an explanatory and mechanistic account of a particular linguistic phenomenon.
+We remain agnostic as to whether it is underlyingly isomorphic in some way to formal semantic accounts of this phenomenon.
+But because LMs handle the phenomenon empirically (as we show) and we can analyze their behavior mechanistically, we take this approach to be promising.